If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

 In 1903, Thomas Stevens and William Grant began an English manfacturing process.

-The Great War created a popular demand for keepsake souvenirs of the conflict, and as well as "trench art", an affordable solution for participants came in the shape of embroidered postcards.
+The Great War created a popular demand for keepsake souvenirs of the conflict, such as trench art, embroidered postcards, sweetheart pillows.

-A large cottage industry developed, and from 1915 machines were employed to mass-produce images, crafted from coloured silk threads.
+Early hand embroidered postcards were superseded by machine produced items - from 1915 these machines were employed to mass-produce images, crafted from coloured silk threads.
 The different effects produced in the embroidery depended upon the type of machine used (an early pantograph and a later larger punched-card machine are shown below).

 (Photos courtesy of Dr Ian Collins - see his Book and Website Link below)